octaltree/strong/README.md

 struct Age(i32);
 struct Email(String);
 ```
-There is a problem here, there are two types of strings in Rust, and it is hard to create strong types for both String and &str.
+There is a problem here, there are two types of strings in Rust, and it is hard to create strong types for both `String` and `&str`.

 STRONG provides two types owned `StrongBuf` and unsized `Strong`.
 ```rust